Shannan Gilbert was not a Gilgo Beach serial killer victim

 The discovery of the Gilgo Four.

-When Gilbert went missing from Oak Beach in May of 2010, canine police officer John Mallia and his cadaver dog “Blue” started looking for her.
+When Gilbert went missing from Oak Beach in May 2010, the Suffolk County Police Department sent canine police officer John Mallia and his cadaver dog, Blue, to look for her.

 For months, they searched the overgrown terrain around Oak Beach.
 However, they were unable to find any trace of the missing sex worker.